1 Ritchie Blackmore

 2 Jeff Beck

-Geoffrey Arnold "Jeff" Beck is an English rock guitarist.
-He is one of the three noted guitarists to have played with The Yardbirds (the other two being Eric Clapton and Jimmy Page).
+Geoffrey Arnold "Jeff" was an English rock guitarist.
+He was one of the three noted guitarists to have played with The Yardbirds (the other two being Eric Clapton and Jimmy Page).
 Beck also formed The Jeff Beck Group and Beck, Bogert & Appice.

 He popularized whammy bar uses more than any guitarist.
 Whenever you talk about whammy bar uses, he always comes first.